-First aid in school
+First Aid in School

-Laura Campbell the Designated First Aider and it is her responsibility to:
+Miss Campbell is the school's Designated First Aider and it is her responsibility to:

-- 1. Administer & record times of administration of medicines to pupils - 2.
+- 1. Administer & record times of administration of prescribed medicines to pupils - 2.
 Administer First Aid to pupils as appropriate and act as a second opinion to TAs administering First Aid if necessary - 3.
 Maintain pupil medical records in order to adhere to strictly laid down procedures - 4.
-Ensure that the First Aid Boxes / Burn boxes / TA First Aid Kits are topped up and checked every new term - 5.
+Ensure that the First Aid Boxes /Burn boxes /TA First Aid Kits are topped up and checked every new term - 5.
 Monitor the time left on all staff First Aid certificates & arrange training when appropriate in liaison with the Head teacher - 6.
 Ensure parental permission is sought for using plasters / antiseptic wipes / Calpol annually - 7.
 Inform parents of accidents where appropriate - 8.
 Monitor the location of any accidents to investigate any trends. - 9.
 Record accidents presented to her from MDS or other staff and keep this record up to date centrally - 10.
 To report high priority accidents to the HT and DHT daily - 11.
-Complete Ridour forms as appropriate
+Complete Riddor forms as appropriate